AtomicSoom/Custom_Importer/README.md

 	To set a rule you add an element to the list, set the associated preset and priority,
-	set the wanted tests to ON and fill in the text to check.
+	set the wanted filter (name and/or path) to ON and fill in the text to check.
-	If multiple tests are selected they are combine by "AND".
+	If multiple filters are selected they are combine by "AND".